pascallaliberte/sharpen.page/index.md

 **Over 2 weeks, over text and async video**, I give you unlimited feedback on your sales page.
 I help pin down the copy and flow.
 I help clarify the struggle the solution helps with and the progress your buyer is looking to make.
 You send me a draft, I send you my feedback.

-We'll be using a page on Clarityflow.com to have our back and forth exchange.
+We'll be using a page on Clarityflow.com to have our back and forth exchange and record our videos.
 I'll set the page up after pre-payment.

 I can help review one of many sales pages, for a product, or for some service offerings, or for a new publication.